-In this time of increased enforcement by Immigration and Customs Enforcement (ICE), deportation of "illegal" immigrants has reached record highs.
+In this time of aggressive enforcement by Immigration and Customs Enforcement (ICE), deportation of "illegal" immigrants has reached record highs.
 Moreover, President Trump's 2017 Executive Orders regarding border security and interior public safety mandate increased enforcement against and detention of a larger segment of the undocumented population.
 If you or someone you know has been served with a Notice to Appear or has been detained at the Elizabeth Contract Detention Facility, Delaney Hall, or any of the county jails in New Jersey for immigration reasons, we can help.
 In many cases, we can work with ICE as well as with the Immigration Court to argue for and negotiate your release.
 No matter how serious your charges are, or how bleak you think your situation is, we will work together to provide the best possible defense.

 Immigration Customs Enforcement Defense Lawyers

 Our attorneys also provide services for individuals asked to report for secondary or deferred airport inspections.
 If Customs and Border Protection (CBP) has flagged you and called for a secondary inspection at the airport, we can represent you to ensure that the proper facts and circumstances are being effectively communicated.
 Having the company of a lawyer to protect your rights can avoid complications or misunderstandings that can lead to Removal or Deportation proceedings.